-How to read different types of electricity meters
+How to read your electricity meter

-To read a standard meter, you will need to take a note of the five black numbers from left to right - ignoring any red numbers (if present).
+To read a standard meter: 1.
+Take a note of the five black numbers from left to right; and 2.
+Ignore any red numbers (if present).

 Dial meters look like small clocks, but it’s important to know that the dials next to each other go around in opposite directions.

-To read this type of meter, you will need to read the numbers on the dials from left to right, ignoring the last red dial (if it is present), or any dials without figures or hands;
+- Read the numbers on the dials from left to right, ignoring the last red dial (if present) or any dials without figures or hands;

 - Look at the figure underlined.
-If one of those numbers in the sequence is followed by a 9, reduce the underlined figure by 1 (so the underlined ‘5’ becomes ‘4’).
+If one of those numbers in the sequence is followed by a 9, reduce the underlined figure by 1 (so the underlined 5 becomes 4).

 I’ve taken my meter reading, what do I do now?

 Now that you have your accurate meter reading, compare it against your last estimated bill.

 What should I do if I think my meter reading is wrong?